-The financial statements are prepared on the accrual basis of accounting whereby revenue is recognized when earned and expenses are recognized when incurred with the exception of membership dues, donations and government grants, which are recorded in the period in which they are received.
+The financial statements are prepared on the accrual basis of accounting whereby revenue is recognized when earned (for fundraising events, product sales to the public, tours and interest income) and expenses are recognized when incurred with the exception of membership dues, donations, independent and government grants, which are recorded in the period in which they are received.

-Government grants
+Government and Independent grants

 Government grants are received from the Cayman Islands Government for financial support on a quarterly basis and are recorded when received.
-Grants may also be received for special projects and these are matched with project expenditure over the term of the project and recorded in the unrestricted fund balance of the statement of activities when the expenditure is incurred.
+Independent grants are ones from the public and are recognized when received and related to conditions met.
+Grants may also be received for special projects, and these are matched with project expenditure over the term of the project and recorded in the unrestricted fund balance of the statement of activities when the expenditure is incurred.